KS153/DTSA_5511/FINAL/README.md

 This project aims to develop models to predict the stock price. <br>
-  Type of learning : Supervised learning<br>
+->Type of learning : Supervised learning<br>
-  Type of task : Binary classification<br>
+->Type of task : Binary classification<br>
-  Data source : The yahoo finance API
+->Data source : The yahoo finance API